malhotra-t/PythonForDataAnalysis/Final/README.md

 This folder contains the US govt. website's data dictionary in the form of a pdf file (USAspending.govDataDictionary.pdf) which explains terminology used in the XML files in the form of tags.
 It also contains image of the error encountered while uploading the xml files for PA for year 2016.
 Total number of files for this folder was 4,984.
 However, Github limits the number to 1000.

 ### 4. Analysis:

+#### Please Note (Instructions to run Analysis notebooks):
+The pickle file created in 'FetchData' step has not been committed on GitHub due to size restrictions as Github only allows files of size upto 100MB.
+This size of this file was 405MB.
+In order to run the analysis again using this pickle file, you need to download it from here (https://drive.google.com/open?id=0B2s5uRu_aLx3SFN1aUVmNXFoZk0) and save it at this path in your system __(Final/Extra/us_spending_df.pickle)__.

 This folder consists of 3 analysis done of the pickle file created in the above steps.
 Also, it consists of addtional folders for each analysis consisting of images of the graphs plotted for each one of them.
 #### Analysis 1:
 This shows the distribution of US govt. spendings across different:<br>